Utthan Pristhasana: Unlock Your Hip Flexibility and Core Strength

 Utthan Pristhasana is a deep hip opener and can create deep sensations.
 The pose increases the overall flexibility of the body.
 In your everyday life, you can practice the pose slowly with deep breathing to open up the hips and get the final lizard pose.
 Practice regularly to maintain your overall well-being.

 Ready to take your yoga journey to new heights?
 Enroll now in our online yoga courses and deepen your practice today!
-We offer a wide range of certified yoga programs, 200-Hrs RYT Yoga TTC and 300-HRS RYT Yoga TTC, and much more.
+We offer a wide range of certified yoga programs, 30-Day Yoga Challenge and 14-Day Free Trial, and much more.

 siddhi yoga chakra certification